 The skin is the body’s largest organ and protects us from germs, regulates body temperature, and helps us feel sensations.
 In biology, studying the skin’s layers and parts, like the epidermis, dermis, and sweat glands, helps us understand its functions.
 This worksheet will help label the parts of the skin.
-Hope you will like it.
+Hope you like it.
 You can download this worksheet (PDF) using the link at the worksheet’s end.

 Join our Telegram channel for free books, journals, quizzes, and printable worksheets.